GoogleCloudPlatform/konlet/README.md

 * Copy `konlet-startup` script to `/var/lib/google` directory

-You can also those scripts directly by a [starup script](https://cloud.google.com/compute/docs/startupscript), `cloud-init` or `rc.d` scripts.
+You can also those scripts directly by a [startup script](https://cloud.google.com/compute/docs/startupscript), `cloud-init` or `rc.d` scripts.